kurocha/tagged-format/README.md

 Use Teapot to build and install Tagged Format:

 	$ cd tagged-format
-	$ sudo gem install teapot
+	$ gem install teapot
 	$ teapot build Library/TaggedFormat variant-debug

-Currently, only Mac OS X and Linux are supported using standards conformant C++11 compilers.

 ## File Format

 The Tagged file format is designed to be application specific rather than generic.
-Many generic file formats already exist (e.g. Wavefront OBJ) but they are cumbersome to use because they lack the ability to be customised without a significant amount of work.
+Many generic file formats already exist (e.g. Wavefront OBJ) but they are cumbersome to use because they lack the ability to be customised without a significant amount of work, or require significant work at run-time.

-Rather than try to design a one-size fits all general file format, you are encouraged to fork the Tagged format on a per-application basis and build specific resource formats that match your exact needs.
-Cases where you might want to customise the behaviour include unusual vertex formats (e.g. multiple texture coordinates, additional per-vertex attributes, etc) or embedded binary data (e.g. animation data, texture data, shaders).
+Rather than try to design a one-size fits all general file format, you are encouraged to fork the library on a per-application basis and build specific resource formats that match your exact needs.
+Cases where you  might want to customise the behavior include unusual vertex formats (e.g. multiple texture coordinates, additional per-vertex attributes, etc) or embedded binary data (e.g. animation data, texture data, shaders).

-The Tagged binary format consists of a sequential set of blocks, where each block has a tag and size.
+The tagged binary format consists of a sequential set of blocks, where each block has a tag and size.
 The basic file has a header which includes an offset to the top block.
 By default, a variety of block types are included in the specification, including a `Table`, `Mesh`, `Axis`, a variety of vertex formats and `External` references.

-The Tagged text format is well defined and is compiled to a binary format using the included `tagged-format-convert`, much like how an assembler converts symbolic code to binary machine code.
+The tagged text format is well defined and is compiled to a binary format using the included `TaggedFormat`, much like how an assembler converts symbolic code to binary machine code.

-### Matricies
+### Matrices

-Matricies are represented in all cases in the order they will be in-memory.
+Matrices are represented in all cases in the order they will be in-memory.
 When writing this in text, the matrix is therefore listed in rows.

 ## Tagged Format Tool

-Included in this implementation is the `tagged-format-convert` which converts a text format into a binary format.
+Included in this implementation is the `TaggedFormat` executable which converts a text format into a binary format.
 The text format is primarily used as an export format and is typically converted into the binary format before being used.

 Here is an example of a simple 10x10 square made by two triangles: